 We need to change our perspective

 Our goal should be to find compassion and kindness in every situation.
 We should look for this even if it means looking past the negative.
 In every circumstance we have the opportunity to choose to see the positive effect.
-For instance, when we go through trails like sickness or losing a job, we have the opportunity to find the good.
+For instance, when we go through trials like sickness or losing a job, we have the opportunity to find the good.
 Maybe the sickness brings greater appreciation for what we had, maybe it brings us closer to loved ones or maybe it renews a strength and determination we thought we had lost.
 When a job is lost unexpectedly, maybe we need to look for the new opportunities that become available or the motivation to learn a new skill.

 “Kindness is universal.
 Sometimes being kind allows others to see the kindness in humanity through you.
 Always be kinder than necessary”. ~ Germany Kent